rzonedevops/ad-res-j7/jax-dan-response/AD/2-High-Priority/PARA_7_12-7_13_DAN_ACCOUNTANT.md

 **120.6 A1**: Examples of conflicts include:
 - Providing services to clients whose interests are in conflict
-- **Financial interests in a client**
-- Business relationships with clients
+- **Business relationships with clients** (Adderory supplier relationship)
+- **Family member business interests** (son's company)

 **120.7 A1**: A professional accountant shall not allow a conflict of interest to compromise professional judgment.

 **Rynette's Violation**:
-- Financial interest in RST (R1,035,000 debt)
+- Son's company (Adderory) supplies packaging to client (RST)
+- Controls accounts payable to son's company
 - Failed to disclose conflict to client or professional body
-- Failed to withdraw from engagement
+- Failed to implement safeguards
-- Continued to act despite manifest conflict
+- Continued to process payments to son's company

-**Severity**: CRITICAL (0.98)
+**Severity**: CRITICAL (0.94)

 ---

 **Section 290: Independence - Audit and Review Engagements**

-**290.104**: Financial interests in audit clients create self-interest threats.
+**290.104**: Business relationships with audit clients create self-interest threats.

-**290.108**: If firm has material financial interest in audit client, independence is compromised.
+**290.108**: If firm or family member has business relationship with audit client, independence is compromised.

 **Rynette's Violation**:
-- R1,035,000 debt is material financial interest
+- Son's company (Adderory) has supplier relationship with client
+- Rynette controls payment processing to son's company
+- No disclosure, no safeguards
 - Independence fundamentally compromised
-- Should have withdrawn from engagement immediately

-**Severity**: CRITICAL (0.98)
+**Severity**: CRITICAL (0.94)

 ---